The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 As for me, I plunged into the waves as the sun set, illuminating everything with golden light.
 It was one of the best swims of my life!

 Hotel Dubrovnik Palace is located in a neighborhood called Lapad that is about a nine-minute drive from the Old City.
-This is a lot further than other hotels, but I think you make up for it having such a wonderful coastline.
+This is a lot farther than some other hotels, but I think you make up for it by having such a wonderful coastline.

-There is a public bus to the Old City that leaves directly from the hotel (and if you have the Dubrovnik Card, it covers these bus rides!).
-Alternatively, you can take an Uber, which takes about nine minutes and costs about 50 kuna ($8).
+There is a public bus to the Old Town that leaves directly from the hotel (and if you have the Dubrovnik Pass, it covers these bus rides!).
+Alternatively, you can take a nine minute Uber ride.

 Hotel Excelsior had long been on my list of hotels I dreamed of staying in.
 It’s one of the most high-end properties in Dubrovnik.
-On my last trip, I had breakfast there and got to enjoy the best view in town — on this visit, I got to enjoy the best view in town from my balcony.
+On a previous trip, I had breakfast there and got to enjoy the best view in town — but on my most recent visit, I got to enjoy the best view in town from my balcony.

 On top of that, this property feels small, familiar, and exclusive in a way that other Dubrovnik properties are not.